JoeriHermans/awflow/README.md

 ## Motivation

 Would you like fully reproducible research or reusable workflows that seamlessly run on HPC clusters?
 Tired of writing and managing large Slurm submission scripts?
 Do you have comment out large parts of your pipeline whenever its results have been generated?
+Hate YAML?
 Don't waste your precious time! `awflow` allows you to directly describe complex pipelines in Python, that run on your personal computer and large HPC clusters.